CEINMS-RT/ReadTheDocs/docs/source/Installation [Windows].rst

 Downloading files
 +++++++++++++++++

-Up to date `readme <https://github.com/CEINMS-RT/CEINMS-RT_Installer/blob/master/README.md>`_ xcxxcxcxc.
+For an up to date `readme <https://github.com/CEINMS-RT/CEINMS-RT_Installer/blob/master/README.md>`_ please follow the provided link.

 Before we can install CEINMS, we need to get all the required files for installation.
 These can be found on GitHub.
 In order to download this repository